 Salaries and wages for expats in Spain

-The cost of living in Spain is cheaper than in other parts of Europe, however, salaries are lower too.
+While the cost of living in Spain is cheaper than in other parts of Europe, salaries are lower too.
 The minimum salary for a full-time job in Spain is around €1,125 gross per month in 2021 (€965 monthly payable in 14 installments to allow for the double salary in July and December).
 The annual household income after taxes and transfers in Spain is just under €20,000 per year.

 Average salaries in Spain amount to €1,374 per month, as compared to €5,597 in Switzerland, and €2,210 in the Netherlands (at January 2022 exchange rates).